-A 22-carat wallow in sentiment, this comedy drama stars Marilyn Monroe as a sultry torch singer who is kidnapped by a naive but boisterous cowboy.
-Don Murray nimbly nails the part of the gauche stetson-wearer and Monroe engages as the jaded Southern Belle.
+A sentimental winner, Joshua Logan's classic comedy drama stars Marilyn Monroe as a sultry torch singer who is kidnapped by a naive but boisterous cowboy.
+Don Murray nimbly nails the part of the gauche stetson-wearer (as well as an Oscar nomination) while Marilyn is quirkily engaging as the jaded Southern Belle.
 However, it's Arthur O'Connell as a dusty old cowpoke who steals the show.

 Always on the brink of embarrassment, but never quite falling in, this film-with-a-heart was one of the best sentimental wallows of its year.